SCAR-sandpit/rtools/rtools.md

 ropensci
 --------

 In addition to the above mentioned R packages and tools, [ropensci](https://ropensci.org/) is an online forum open to all interested programmers and scientists for the use and development of R packages.
-Users can find an amazing array of interesting tools and contribute to the developent of all R packages.
+Users can find an amazing array of interesting tools and contribute to their development.